unChaz/sci-fi-5e/srd/classes/barbarian.md

 * When you make a melee weapon attack using Strength, you gain a bonus to the damage roll that increases as you gain levels as a barbarian, as shown in the Rage Damage column of the Barbarian table.
 * You have resistance to bludgeoning, piercing, and slashing damage.

-If you are able to cast spells, you can’t cast them or concentrate on them while raging.
+If you are able to cast tek skills, you can’t cast them or concentrate on them while raging.
 ```
 ```